Did you work with Mick Horsman from Harrogate?

 The company makes latex beds and pillows and Mick worked making plastic frames for car seats.

 Following his diagnosis he was advised by a Macmillan Cancer nurse that his condition may be caused by work.
-He instructed industrial disease claims specialists Thompsons Solicitors to seek advice about whether he may be entitled to compensation.
+He instructed industrial disease claims specialists Thompsons Solicitors to seek advice about whether he may be entitled to bladder cancer compensation.